ethereum/execution-apis/src/engine/prague.md

 ### WithdrawalRequestV1

-This structure represents an execution layer triggered exit operation.
+This structure represents an execution layer triggered withdrawal request.
 The fields are encoded as follows:

 - `sourceAddress`: `DATA`, 20 Bytes